onepanelio/core-docs/docs/reference/cvat/custom-models.md

         # For private Docker repositories use imagePullSecrets: https://github.com/argoproj/argo/blob/master/examples/image-pull-secrets.yaml#L10-L11
         image: onepanel/dl:0.17.0
     ```

+11. (Optional) If your training code has TensorBoard callbacks, make sure to write the TensorBoard logs to `/mnt/output` (we generally recommend writing to `/mnt/output/tensorboard` to better organize your output).
+You can then [access TensorBoard](/docs/reference/workflows/tensorboard) when this training Workflow is running.

 11. Click **Save** to create your new training Workflow Template.